ScriptAddicts/hiring/senior_product_manager.md

 **How to apply:**
 We want to get a sense of how you write and think.
 To that end, please write an email that covers at least the following:
--   Tell us why you would like to work on Form Publisher
+-   Tell us why you would like to work on Form Publisher or Awesome Table
 -   Provide a spec that you have written
 -   Tell us which statements don’t fit you in the list of qualities above, and how you make up for it
 -   We value great writers, so take your time with the application.
 Don't write about abstract frameworks of thought, only concrete things.
 Stock cover letters won’t do.